We do not have an active recruitment campaign for this program.

 To take part in the program, you need a Queensland C Car open or provisional licence for a manual motor vehicle.

-If you only drive automatic you can still apply, but you need to get your manual licence before the program begins.
+If you only have an automatic licence you can still apply, but you need to get your manual licence before you are considered for the next stage of the recruitment phase.

 You can do shift work

 We operate 24 hours a day.
-You must be able to work during the day, afternoon or at night on weekdays, weekends and public holidays.
-You might have several rostered shifts or be on call.
+You must be able to work during the day, afternoon or night on weekdays, weekends and public holidays.

 You’re fit and healthy, and have all your vaccinations